PAT - Transactions

-The Pennine Acute Transactions are two legally separate but intrinsically linked transactions - It is a formal process involving Pennine Acute Hospitals (PAT), Salford Royal NHS Foundation Trust (SRFT) and Manchester University NHS Trust (MFT) which is being led by NHS England and Improvement (NHSEI) supported by Greater Manchester Health and Social Care Partnership (GMHSCP).
+The Pennine Acute Transactions are two legally separate but intrinsically linked transactions - It is a formal process involving The Pennine Acute Hospitals NHS Trust (PAT), Manchester University NHS Foundation Trust (MFT) and Salford Royal NHS Foundation Trust (SRFT), which is being led by NHS England and Improvement (NHSEI) supported by Greater Manchester Health and Social Care Partnership (GMHSCP).

 Why are we doing this?

 These transactional changes are a result of plans being made to improve the way patients receive their care, and to ensure that the resources and expertise that we have are being shared and used in the best possible way:

 - Help support and complement local integrated healthcare plans

 - To better meet the population health needs of local communities